Lakshit-Gupta/NTTS/README.md

 # NTTS
 NEWS TEXT TO SPEECH
-An interface to get your news and translated into speech Pre Requist :- run following commands
+An interface to get your news and translated into speech run pip pip3 install requirements.py
+Pre Requist :- run following commands
 "pip install newsapi-python"  and
 "pip install pywin32"